bpops/timeslide/README.md

 - TimeSlide is very preliminary; lots of ideas on features to add.
 - Image size and aspect ratio in window are just for display; the saved image will be correct resolution and proportions.
-- Tested so far only on MacOS Catalina (10.15.5), Python 3.7 installed with [homebrew](https://brew.sh)
+- Tested so far only on macOS Catalina (10.15.5), Python 3.7 installed with [homebrew](https://brew.sh)
 - URL loading has known bugs.
 Load from file preferred.